oclif/oclif.github.io/docs/features.md

 ### Hooks

 Use lifecycle hooks to run functionality any time a CLI starts, or on custom triggers.
 Use this whenever custom functionality needs to be shared between various components of the CLI.

+### JSON Output

+You can opt-in to using the `--json` flag which will automatically supress console logs and display the final result of the command as valid JSON output.
+This is very useful if you want your CLI to be used for scripting in CI/CD environments.

 ### TypeScript (or not)